Project / Kellie’s Castle, Batu Gajah, Perak

 Signage System

-In line with the principles of building conservation, we mounted the information panels in the gallery using a cable-rod system so that it minimises impact on the building’s original material and structure.
+In accordance with the principles of building conservation, we mounted the information panels in the gallery using a cable-rod system, which minimised the impact on the building’s original material and structure.

-We designed a simple signage system for visitors: directional and information signs which blend well with the material of the building, using bronze plates with etched lettering.
+We designed a simple signage system for visitors: directional and information signs that blend well with the building's material, using bronze plates with etched lettering.
 The signs will age gracefully.

 We also installed prominent cautionary signs for public safety as the building was preserved in its original state—brick walls with rough surfaces and jagged corners and stairways and voids without safety railings.